jschwarzwalder/aws-php-developer-guide/aws-php-developer-guide-mirror/doc_source/faq.rst

 profile credentials, then you need to make sure that you are properly providing credentials to the SDK.

-For more information, see :doc:`credentials`.
+For more information, see :doc:`guide_credentials`.

 Does the SDK work on HHVM?
 --------------------------